”Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.”

 Quiz: Debt Warning signs

-You can do a self-test quiz to evaluate if you have a debt problem.
+You can do a self-test quiz to evaluate your debt problem.